TechProofreader/Longevity/README.md

 Longevity utilizes [Matplotlib](https://matplotlib.org/) and [Seaborn](http://seaborn.pydata.org/) for its graphing functionality.

-Longevity utilizes [Pandas](https://github.com/pandas-dev/pandas) to create, save, and read the dataframe/csv files.
+Longevity utilizes [Pandas](https://github.com/pandas-dev/pandas) to create, save, and read the dataframes and csv files.

 The [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) framework was utilized to create Longevity's graphical user interface.